Bholekar Srihari: Career and style

+In 1963, at only 21 years old, Bholekar held Salar Jung Museum's first one-man show, which specialized in mural paintings.
+The village Bholekar grew up in served as the primary theme of these murals, and art critics began to notice the artist.

-His works travelled far and wide and made a name for him in the international arena.
-He also worked as a chief artist in Begumpet airport and worked vigorously in the world of art for 18 years before walking away from it.
-“I stopped everything and wanted to be a simple man without any artistic attachments,” he said, "Was it easy to stay away from art?
-“I have a strong will power.
+Latern on, Bholekar worked in the art industry for 18 years, taking positions such as chief artist of the Begumpet airport, before walking away from it.
+He told reporters of The Hindu that “I stopped everything and wanted to be a simple man without any artistic attachments ...
+I have a strong will power.
 I stopped drinking and smoking at the age of 35 because of willpower.
 I am born with art instinct and returned to printmaking”.

 Bholekar's art encompasses many different media.
 After making a mark in print media, he gravitated to ink drawings.
 “Here artists do not interact much with artists of other countries.
 Their works are simple as they do not experiment.
 Their subject is same and as a result, they get stagnated.
 I don’t want to be like that”, “My drawings will continue for some time and then I will shift to another media.”

-“One can enjoy the design sense and interpret the work in one’s own way.
+Commenting on his own style, Bholekar said, “One can enjoy the design sense and interpret the work in one’s own way.
 My abstract drawing is like music.
 One need not know the intricacies of laya and raga but its rhythm is appreciated.
 Likewise, art lovers can enjoy the rhythmic lines and its composition and it is aesthetic too”.